dkp-matrix/LogAggregationSolutions/Loki/README.md

 Before running Loki, ensure that you have the following:

-- Windows OS (64-bit)
-- [loki-windows-amd64.exe](https://grafana.com/docs/loki/latest/installation/local/) (Downloaded from Grafana's official website)
+- [loki-windows-amd64.exe](https://grafana.com/docs/loki/latest/installation/local/) (Downloaded from Grafana's official website) for Windows OS (64-bit)
-- A valid `loki-config.yml` configuration file
+- A valid `loki-config.yaml` configuration file

 ## Setup and Running Loki